 Cons: Complex to attempt for all but the most sophisticated organisations; Extremely difficult to obtain accurate up to date industry and competitive data to obtain SOV / SOM in the first instance.

 All of these are methods that we have seen applied in financial organisations.
 All come with their fair share of positives and negatives.
 All, when taken in isolation, are missing that magic ingredient – integration.

-To achieve this, we advocate taking the best of all of the analytical methods and creating your own hybrid model (based on available data).
+To achieve this in times of uncertainty, we advocate taking the best of all of the analytical methods and creating your own hybrid model (based on available data).

 Whichever methods you select to create your unique mix, the integrated marketing plan and associated budgets should allow for:

 Prioritisation of strategic goals aligned to the above

 Prioritisation of tactical goals aligned to the above